sherrillmix/dnapy/README.rst

     -h, --help            show this help message and exit -d DOTS, --dots DOTS  output dot to stderr every X reads.
 Input a negative number to suppress output (default:-1)
+    -o [OUTPUTFILES [OUTPUTFILES ...]], --outputFiles [OUTPUTFILES [OUTPUTFILES ...]] an output file(s) (one for each input fastq file). default(out1.fastq.gz ... outn.fastq.gz where n is the number of fastqFiles)
     -f FILTERFILE, --filterFile FILTERFILE
-                          a (potentially gzipped) file containing the names of reads to be filtered one per line -o [OUTPUTFILES [OUTPUTFILES ...]], --outputFiles [OUTPUTFILES [OUTPUTFILES ...]] an output file(s) (one for each input fastq file). default(out1.fastq.gz ... outn.fastq.gz where n is the number of fastqFiles)
+                          a (potentially gzipped) file containing the names of reads to be filtered one per line -k, --keep            keep reads matching the filter file and filter all nonmatching reads

 getstartends
 ~~~~